musaubrian/pynet/README.md

 ## Usage

-When PyShare launches, you will be prompted to choose whether you want to send or receive files.
+When Pynet launches, you will be prompted to choose whether you want to send or receive files.

 ### Sending Files

 If you choose to send files:

 - Select the files you want to send.
-- PyShare will generate a pairing key that you will need to share with the recipient.
+- Pynet will generate a pairing key that you will need to share with the recipient.
 - Click the "Transfer" button.

 ### Receiving Files